rticommunity/rticonnextdds-medtech-reference-architecture/demos/demo3/Scenario2.md

     - `PUBLIC_PORT`.
 Public port of your cloud instance (based on your security rule).

+5. **If using Security**, on the _Active_ sides, uncomment lines 67-74 of [`RsConfigActive.xml`](xml_config/RsConfigActive.xml).
+This is necessary to allow communication with CDS.

-5. In a terminal on your cloud instance, run Cloud Discovery Service:
+6. In a terminal on your cloud instance, run Cloud Discovery Service:

     ```bash
     cd demo3
     ./scripts/launch_cds_cloud.sh [-s]
     ```

-6. Open a terminal on the two _Active_ sides and run the following on both:
+7. Open a terminal on the two _Active_ sides and run the following on both:

     ```bash
     cd demo3